Can You Go to Jail for Chargebacks?

 Can You Get in Trouble for Chargeback Fraud?

-If we take into consideration the definition of chargebacks and its purpose to protect the buyers from fraud, the consumers who misuse chargebacks could end up with serious chargeback legal ramifications.
+If we take into consideration the definition of chargebacks and its purpose to protect the buyers from fraud, the consumers who misuse chargebacks could end up with serious chargeback ramifications.

 • Requesting a chargeback takes much longer than requesting a refund from the merchant